 The importance of wellbeing in our schools

-Mairead McCafferty (Chief Executive, NICCY) spoke to the UN Convention on the Rights of the Child, which she invited everyone to celebrate its 30th anniversary on 20 November this year.
-She noted that charter’s Article 29 on education goes beyond formal education, to include a child’s surrounding environment.
+Mairead McCafferty (Chief Executive, NICCY) spoke to the UN Convention on the Rights of the Child, and she invited everyone to celebrate its 30th anniversary on 20 November this year.
+She noted that the charter’s Article 29 on education goes beyond formal education, to include a child’s surrounding environment.

 McCafferty wants this to go further, where all children are educated about their emotional wellbeing, as part of the education curriculum.